 Run these three commands (the first is a Bash command and the other two are Python):

 You are automating a Linux infrastructure task with Python using subprocess calls.
 You get this error “subprocess.CalledProcessError: Command ‘…’ returned non-zero exit status 1”, what should you do?

 Run the Linux command without Python.
 Then run echo $? to determine the exit code.
 If you see a 1, that means Python notices this command is not considered to have run successfully.

 You copied the kubectl file.
 You are not sure what the permissions it should have.
 When you try to execute it, you get “Permission denied”.
 What should you do?

-We recommend using this: sudo chmod 777 kubectl
+We recommend using this (after you change directories to the one that has the kubectl file): sudo chmod 777 kubectl

 When you use conjure-up, it makes kubectl have 777 permissions.